frankelitoc/cicd-pipeline-train-schedule-gradle/README.md

 # cicd-pipeline-train-schedule-gradle

-This is a simple train schedule app written using nodejs.
+This is a simple train schedule app written using nodejs with love.

 ## Running the app